TiangeZhu/audio-mosaicing/README.md

 Step1:

-Replaced API key with mine, changed the labels to get the audios I need from Freesound API.
+Replaced API key with mine, changed the labels to get the audios I needed from Freesound API.

 Step2: